nampaca123/nampaca123/README.md

 - 🤖 Smart ticket generation and workflow optimization
 - 🔒 Local-first, privacy-focused architecture

+**Fun Facts**: Our system...
+- Processes voice to text in real-time
+- Uses distributed architecture for scalability
+- Provides ML-powered meeting insights
+- Runs completely in your local environment

 **Built with**:
 - **Core Backend**:
   - TypeScript & Express.js for main server